 If people know and like you before they know what your grades are, you are starting off with a check mark in the positive column.
 So get out there and meet people working in practice areas that interest you.
 Your goal should be to never apply for a job again without first knowing someone who works there.
 When you have spoken with someone working at the place where you’re applying, your cover letter will be stronger because you can reference that conversation and you’re dramatically increasing the chances that your resume will get read.

 Get to know everyone working in the field you are interested in.
 If you want to be a prosecutor, get out there and meet tons of prosecutors.
-You can do this by reaching out to prosecutors individually and scheduling one-on-one meetings, by attending networking events, by going to FPAC events and following-up with speakers, and by joining the criminal law section of the bar association in your targeted city.
+You can do this by reaching out to prosecutors individually and scheduling one-on-one meetings, by attending networking events, by going to FPAC events and following-up with speakers, and by joining the criminal law section of the bar association in your target city.

 3. Stay positive